kaul-vineet/C2ToOmnichannelCopilotSSO/README.md

 > Make sure the entire text is copied beginning with "-----BEGIN PUBLIC KEY-----" and ending with "-----END PUBLIC KEY-----".

  5. Generate a public key file by running the command on git bash.
-Rename the file `public.key` and store it `\keys` project folder.
+Rename the file `public.key` and store it `/keys` project folder.

 	 `openssl rsa -pubout -in private_key.pem -out public_key.pem`